Florida lawmakers pass gun-school safety bill three weeks after massacre

 “The thought of even one student being gunned down by the person responsible for educating and caring for them is just too much,” Representative Amy Mercado, a Democrat from Orlando, said during the House floor debate.

-A Scott spokeswoman has said the governor would review the bill in its final form before deciding whether to support it.
-Scott’s concerns also include the proposed three-day waiting period for purchases of all firearms.
-Florida currently applies a three-day wait only to handgun sales.
+Scott told reporters he would “review the bill line by line” and consult with victims’ families before deciding his position.

+Besides his objections to arming teachers, Scott is on record as opposed to extending Florida’s existing three-day waiting period for handgun sales to purchases of all firearms.

-Another key provision would raise the minimum age for all gun purchases in the state to 21.
+The bill would also raise the legal age for all gun purchases to 21.
 The minimum age for handguns nationally is 21, but a person as young as 18 can buy a rifle in Florida.

 Cruz was 18 years old when he legally purchased the semiautomatic AR-15 assault-style rifle used in the Stoneman Douglas massacre, according to authorities.